spockframework/spock/docs/interaction_based_testing.rst

 executed *unless* an interaction matches, allowing you to selectively listen in on objects and change their behavior just where needed.

+Think twice before using this feature.
+It might be better to change the design of your code.

 Mocking Constructors
 ~~~~~~~~~~~~~~~~~~~~